gbmhunter/blog/content/electronics/components/transistors/mosfets/_index.md

 {{% img src="mosfet-schematic-symbols-enhancement-and-depletion-modes-n-ch-p-ch.png" caption="One form of schematic symbol and pin names for enhancement mode and depletion mode MOSFETs, each showing the N-channel and P-channel types." width="700px" %}}

 The arrow has it's origins from a simple diode, in which the arrow points from the P-type substrate to the N-type substrate (which is also the direction of conventional current flow through a diode).
 Some people/CAD programs may omit the outer circle to reduce the "noisyness" of the above symbols.

+Sometimes the body connection is removed altogether from the schematic symbol, and a simplified variant as below is used:

+TODO: Add image here

 Almost all discrete (a.k.a. power) MOSFETs have the substrate (body) connected internally to the source, which reduces the need for 4 leads down to 3.
 This is also shown in the symbol with the solid line as shown below: